Skip to content

 When it comes to talking about increasing immigration but capping international students, it is important to note that “immigration targets” specifically refers to the number of permanent residents admitted each year.
 International students fall under the umbrella of temporary residents, which also includes visitors and work permit holders.

-Canada has set an ambitious immigration target of welcoming 465,000 new permanent residents this year.
+Canada has set an ambitious immigration target of welcoming 485,000 new permanent residents in 2024.
 The majority of these new permanent residents will be admitted under an economic- class immigration program, which favours applicants with some Canadian education.
 By capping the number of international students in Canada, the Canadian government may notice a decrease in permanent residents with Canadian education.

 Considering permanent residents who have previous study or work experience in Canada have consistently shown to do better in the labour market than those who arrive with no previous Canadian experience.
 International students and temporary workers who become permanent residents tend to make more money and get better jobs.